 What is a Podcast?

 The naming allegedly comes from the original iPod because it was a place where you could download audio and play it back wherever you were.
-A podcast can be on any topic and fit into any of the myriad of podcast categories.
+A podcast can be on any topic and fit into any of the myriads of podcast categories.
 Many podcasts already exist, but the better ones will always stand out, and different listeners are looking for different things.
+However, you may struggle at first to get listeners to find your podcast.
+If that’s the case, it might be worth reading this epic blog post about growing a podcast audience, for example.
+That way, you might be able to pick up a few tips to ensure your hard work is paying off and listeners are enjoying your podcasts.

 The Steps to a Podcast